Zarna0711/Radflow_Radiology-operations_Infrastructure_modelling/README.md

 - A tiered storage strategy (SSD / HDD / Archive) offers meaningful projected cost savings over storing all studies on high-performance storage.

-See `Project_report.docx` for full methodology and discussion, and `Project797_Presentation.pptx` for a summarized walkthrough.